Euro zone bond yields rise after Fed hints at December rate hike

 But some strategists argue that if the Fed acts in December, it could make it less likely that the ECB steps in.

-“While the Fed decision directly impacts the U.S. curve, it also feeds strongly into the euro curve as the ECB decision in December is also not independent of the expected Fed course,” Commerzbank analyst Benjamin Schroeder said.

-“Fed hike means weaker euro and less need for ECB to cut.”
+“While the Fed decision directly impacts the US curve, it also feeds strongly into the euro curve as the ECB decision in December is also not independent of the expected Fed course (Fed hike means weaker euro and less need for ECB to cut),” Commerzbank analyst Benjamin Schroeder said.

+Both decisions are likely to be data-dependant with prints from either side of the Atlantic likely to hold focus on Thursday.

+First comes third quarter growth results from the United States at 1230 GMT, followed by preliminary inflation data from Europe’s largest economy Germany at 1300 GMT.

 Another talking point for investors is a report that Germany is considering scrapping its goal of a balanced budget next year due to the costs of coping with a record influx of refugees -- a move that would normally put upward pressure on yields.